manuelmazzuola/manuelmazzuola.github.io/_posts/2021-03-09-softmax-temperature-nan-loss.md

     exp tensor([2.6748e+02, 1.0584e-05, 1.8859e+00, 4.8571e-02, 1.2102e-02])
     loss tensor(4.9619)

-The probability distribution is _softer_, the softmax function has assigned more probability mass to the smallest sample, __from 0 to 1.0584e-05__, and less probability mass to the largest sample, from 1.8749e+24 to 2.6748e+02.
+The probability is more equally distributed, the softmax function has assigned more probability mass to the smallest sample, __from 0 to 1.0584e-05__, and less probability mass to the largest sample, from 1.8749e+24 to 2.6748e+02.
 Finally, __the loss has changed from NaN to a valid value__.